 Federal Reserve Rate Hike Winners and Losers

 The Federal Reserve began raising interest rates on December 15, 2015.
-It plans to keep increasing rates into 2019.
-In this rising rate environment, there will be some winners and some losers.
+It plans to maintain rates at current levels through 2021.
+In this stable rate environment, there will be some winners and some losers.

-How do these rising interest rates affect you?
+How do these stable interest rates affect you?
 It depends on whether you are a saver or a borrower.
 An increasing fed funds rate improves returns on savings accounts, money market accounts, and certificates of deposit.

 Loans are a little different.
 Only adjustable-rate loan interest rates are determined by the fed funds rate.
 These include auto loans, adjustable-rate mortgages, and credit cards.